-- 6.1.1 The Clerk has the responsibility to ensure that they set the standards that other staff should apply.
-Their role model behaviour is critically important. - 6.1.2 It is the responsibility of the Clerk and Staffing Committee to be aware of any harassment, bullying or victimisation within the Council, to discourage it and seek to prevent it from taking place by: - outlining and ensuring staff understand what behaviour constitutes harassment and bullying and that such behaviour is unacceptable. - making it clear that harassment, bullying or victimisation may be treated as a disciplinary matter. - ensuring staff and Individuals who work at Carn Brea Parish Council are protected from abuse and treated with dignity and respect. - publicly promoting this policy. - ensuring potentially offensive material is not displayed or circulated in the workplace. - ensuring they understand the procedures to be adopted when concerns are raised. - taking prompt action to stop any form of harassment, bullying or victimisation as soon as it is identified. - where offensive behaviour or comments/discussions are taking place, bringing this to the attention of the individual concerned, advising them to stop immediately.
+6.1.1 The Clerk has the responsibility to ensure that they set the standards that other employees should apply.
+Their role model behaviour is critically important.

+6.1.2 It is the responsibility of the Clerk and Staffing Committee to be aware of any harassment, bullying or victimisation within the Council, to discourage it and seek to prevent it from taking place by:

-- being supportive of individuals who state they have been harassed, bullied or victimised and taking full account of their feelings and perception of the situation. - ensuring they fully understand this policy and are able to offer advice on the procedural guidance when required to do so. - maintaining confidentiality relating to all aspects of cases of harassment, bullying or victimisation at all times and not mention or discuss the case with any person not involved in the resolution/investigation. - ensuring that the Staffing Committee is kept up to date with matters concerning Harassment, Bullying and Victimisation complaints.
+- outlining and ensuring employees understand what behaviour constitutes harassment and bullying and that such behaviour is unacceptable. - making it clear that harassment, bullying or victimisation may be treated as a disciplinary matter. - Ensuring employees and Individuals who work at Carn Brea Parish Council are protected from abuse and treated with dignity and respect. - publicly promoting this policy. - ensuring potentially offensive material is not displayed or circulated in the workplace. - ensuring they understand the procedures to be adopted when concerns are raised. - taking prompt action to stop any form of harassment, bullying or victimisation as soon as it is identified. - where offensive behaviour or comments/discussions are taking place, bringing this to the attention of the individual concerned, advising them to stop immediately. - being supportive of individuals who state they have been harassed, bullied or victimised and taking full account of their feelings and perception of the situation. - ensuring they fully understand this policy and are able to offer advice on the procedural guidance when required to do so. - maintaining confidentiality relating to all aspects of cases of harassment, bullying or victimisation at all times and not mention or discuss the case with any person not involved in the resolution/investigation. - ensuring that the Staffing Committee is kept up to date with matters concerning Harassment, Bullying and Victimisation complaints.

-6.2 Role of Carn Brea Parish Council employees, volunteers and contractors
+6.2 Role of Carn Brea Parish Council Employees, Councillors, Volunteers and Contractors

-All Carn Brea Parish Council employees, volunteers and contractors working on Council premises:
+6.2.1 All Carn Brea Parish Council employees, Councillors, volunteers and contractors working on Council premises:

-- have a personal responsibility for their own behaviour and to set a positive example by treating others with respect at all times and ensuring that they comply with this policy. - must ensure that they do not harass, bully, victimise or contribute to the harassment of a colleague or colleagues, or condone harassment of a colleague or colleagues, or condone harassment or victimisation by others. - found to be responsible for inciting, perpetrating or condoning harassment, bullying or victimisation may face disciplinary action up to and including dismissal. - found to be responsible for harassment can also be held personally liable and may be deemed to have committed a criminal act and be liable for prosecution. - who feel that they have been harassed, bullied or victimised should, in the first instance (and only if they feel able to), tell the alleged harasser or bully that their behaviour is not welcome and ask that it stops. - are encouraged to report any cases of harassment, bullying or victimisation they witness.
-In the first instance, this should be to the Clerk or should this be inappropriate to the Chairman of the Staffing Committee. - are expected to provide sympathetic support to a colleague who experiences harassment, bullying or victimisation in the workplace.
+- have a personal responsibility for their own behaviour and to set a positive example by treating others with respect at all times and ensuring that they comply with this policy. - must ensure that they do not harass, bully, victimise or contribute to the harassment of a colleague or colleagues, or condone harassment of a colleague or colleagues, or condone harassment or victimisation by others. - found to be responsible for harassment can also be held personally liable and may be deemed to have committed a criminal act and be liable for prosecution. - who feel that they have been harassed, bullied or victimised should, in the first instance (and only if they feel able to), tell the alleged harasser or bully that their behaviour is not welcome and ask that it stops. - are encouraged to report any cases of harassment, bullying or victimisation they witness.
+In the first instance, this should be to the Clerk, or in the case of a complaint against the Clerk, the matter should be raised with the Chairman of the Staffing Committee. - are expected to provide sympathetic support to a colleague who experiences harassment, bullying or victimisation in the workplace.